mayerrobert/hello-clojure/README.md

 **DISCLAIMER: following the steps below will give you a simple Clojure "installation" with a Repl, and you will be able to run Clojure files.
 It may be enough for the first simple steps.
-After getting first experiences the simple setup described here you may want to get a proper Clojure setup that includes all Clojure tools and features.**
+After getting first experiences with the simple setup described here you may want to switch to a "real" Clojure setup that includes all Clojure tools and features.**

 ## Why?

+Getting started with Clojure seems to take considerable effort.
 I knew some Lisp and was mildly interested in Clojure but figuring out what to install to get started was somewhat difficult.
-And after figuring out what to install you would have to actually install all the stuff as well!
+And after figuring out what to install I would have to actually install all the stuff as well!

 It turned out that just to run a "Hello, World!" program you don't need all that stuff.
-A JDK and three Jar files is enough to get started, no installation required.
+A JDK and three Jar files is enough to get started, no installation required, the simple steps to do this are described below.
 This will be good enough to get a first view of Clojure, type some code in the Repl, and run moderately simple Clojure programs